 Richard AngelCo-opted Governor, appointed January 2020

 Richard is a consultant, advising clients on a range of digital marketing, technology and media projects.

-Richard has been involved in MMK security and premises matters for several years and is part of the team leading the MMK60 anniversary plans.
-He currently sits on the Finance and General Purposes Committee, with a broad remit including facilities, security, technology, value for money and fundraising.
+Richard has been involved in MMK security and premises matters for several years and was part of the team behind the MMK60 fundraising and upgrade works.
+He sits on the Finance and General Purposes Committee, with a broad remit including facilities, security, technology, value for money and fundraising.

 Richard has two children at MMK and is driven to help enable the school to provide opportunities for every pupil to achieve their personal best so that they may thrive in their future lives.